Home

 First, please allow me to clarify a few terms:

-• "Hermeneutics" = "Interpretation" - Hermeneutics is the Science and Art of interpretation.
+"Hermeneutics" = "Interpretation" - Hermeneutics is the Science and Art of interpretation.
 At BibleSanity.org, I generally use the term interpretation.
-By interpretation of Scripture, we basically mean taking the translated Bible in front of us, reading it carefully, and understanding what it says.
+By interpretation of Scripture, we basically mean taking the translated Bible in front of us and reading it carefully, utilizing Bible reference or language tools where appropriate, so that we can clearly understand the original meaning.

 [ Top ] [ Next: The Chicago Statements ]